vandermesis/Kolorofon/README.md

 - [x] Add logic to shuffle colors and remember user's choice
 - [x] Conform to MVC, move game logic to separate structs in Model
-- [ ] Make welcome screen with start and options
+- [ ] Make welcome screen with start game and options
 - [ ] Allow user to set his name and persist his data
 - [ ] Connect with Apple Game Center
 - [ ] Add difficulty levels (more/less colors to choose from, different range of colors error)